Low* core libraries

 pattern is to use refinements to tie together a buffer and its length, as we

-saw with the initial memcpy
+saw with the initial memcpy example.

 let do_something (x: B.buffer UInt64.t) (l: U32.t { U32.v l = B.length x }): St unit =